CRICDatabase/searchable-image-database-nodejs/docs/settings.rst

 Values that might change depending on your environment are managed with the help of `config <http://lorenwest.github.com/node-config>`_.

-The default values are kept in ``config/default.json``
+The default values are kept in ``config/default.js``

-..  literalinclude:: ../config/default.json
+..  literalinclude:: ../config/default.js
-    :lines: 2-

-Values used in production mode are kept in ``config/production.json``
+Values used in production mode are kept in ``config/production.js``

-..  literalinclude:: ../config/production.json
+..  literalinclude:: ../config/production.js
-    :lines: 3-

 To enable production mode,
 run ::